What is Resource-Constrained Scheduling?

-Limited resource scheduling, often referred to as resource-constrained scheduling, doesn’t sound like something you want your business to be dealing with.
+Resource-constrained scheduling, also known as limited resource scheduling, isn’t something you want your business to be dealing with.
 Immediately, your ears prick up at the mention of words like ‘limited’ or ‘constrained’.
-These words have negative connotations, but “limited resource scheduling” is actually a positive thing.
+These words have negative connotations, but “limited resource scheduling ” is actually a positive thing, and an optimal solution for teams with constrained resources.

 As the name suggests, limited resource scheduling is required when you have limited resources available.
 This can include a lack of money, materials, technology – you name it!
-What typically happens in these situations?
+What typically happens in situations where you struggle to meet resource requirements?
 The lack of resources ends up determining how you go about your work, which typically leads to something called resource overloading.
-Essentially, this means you spend too much time working on these projects and stretch out your workdays to compensate for the resource constraints.
+Essentially, this means you spend too much time working on these resource-constrained projects and stretch out your workdays to compensate for the limited resource pool without an optimal schedule.

 This is neither productive nor efficient.
-Limited resource scheduling helps you understand how to manage projects in a way that accommodates these resource constraints.
-Today, we’re going to look at some of the key topics of discussion relating to the impacts of limited resource scheduling, and how limited resources make scheduling and planning even more important to your project’s success.
+The resource-constrained scheduling process helps you understand how to manage throughout the project duration in a way that accommodates these resource constraints.
+Today, we’re going to look at some of the key topics of discussion relating to the impacts of limited resource scheduling, and how constrained project resources make scheduling and planning even more important to your project’s success.

-1. Reduces delay but also lowers your flexibility
+1. Reduces project delay but also lowers your flexibility

-Here, you have to revise your schedule based on these constraints.
+Here, you have to revise your schedule and project finish times based on these constraints.
 So, it would probably look something like this:

 - 9-12 focus on Activity A